Rohanc28/Databases-Comparison-Tool/README.md

 - [ ] [TableView](https://codepen.io/Ridevrutahc/pen/OJBNzeL)

 ## Currently working on:
-Tableview html, uploading two csv/xlsx for comparison, one the javascript is done i will try to connect it to db and render mock tables for comparison, then backend part
+Tableview html, uploading two csv/xlsx for comparison, one the javascript is done i will try to connect it to db and render mock tables for comparison